NOW OPEN: 43RD ANNUAL CHORAL COMPOSITION CONTEST

-Encouraging the creation of new choral music for over four decades, the 43rd Annual Ithaca College Choral Composition Contest is now accepting entries.
-Compositions should be suitable for high school Mixed Choral Ensembles (SATB – Some divisi acceptable).
+Encouraging the creation of new choral music for over four decades, the 44th Annual Ithaca College Choral Composition Contest is now accepting entries.
+Compositions should be suitable for high school Mixed Choral Ensembles (SATB – some divisi acceptable).
 Three to five minutes performance length is appropriate.
-Applications must be received by December 1, 2022.
+Entries must be received by February 26, 2024.

 The Robert Campbell ’40, M.S. ’50, Endowed Choral Composition Prize will be awarded to the first-place winner in the annual Choral Composition Festival.
 Winners of first and second place will be awarded the following cash prizes: